Digital Signatures in Denmark Secure Online Contracts

 Digital signatures provide three layers of defense.
 First, authentication verifies identity through national credentials or secure certificates.
 Second, integrity ensures no changes occur after signing—any modification instantly breaks the verification.
 Third, non-repudiation guarantees auditability, capturing signer IDs, timestamps, and device data to prevent disputes later.

-Pro Tip: Platforms like ClearContract’s automated workflows automatically record signing data and link it to the original document, creating effortless compliance and verifiable proof for audits.
+Pro Tip: ClearContract’s Tasks & Deadlines module automatically records signing data and links it to the original contract, creating effortless compliance and verifiable proof for audits.

 Aside from rare exceptions like notarized property deeds or family law documents, digital signatures have full legal force in Denmark.
 They’re used daily for employment contracts, NDAs, service agreements, and supplier relationships, reducing friction and elevating trust across every industry.